-CALVIN B. TAYLOR MEMORIAL -- The Calvin B. Taylor Bank provides a \$1,000 scholarship each year in memory of the late Calvin B. Taylor for a

-Worcester County high school senior graduate enrolled in Wor-Wic's accounting, business, computer studies or office technology program.
-The scholarship funds are provided during the student's first year of study, with an additional \$200 incentive, \$100 per semester, if the student is named to the dean's list.
+TAYLOR MEMORIAL -- The Calvin B. Taylor Bank provides a \$1,000 scholarship each year in memory of the late Calvin B. Taylor for a Worcester County high school graduate enrolled in Wor-Wic's accounting, business, computer studies or office technology program.
+The scholarship funds are provided during the student's first year of study, with an additional \$200 incentive (\$100 per semester) if the student is named to the dean's list.
 Selection is based on financial need and scholastic achievement.
 Students must be registered for at least six credit hours, and preference is given to full-time students.
 Community involvement, school activities and whether or not the student plans to remain and work in the local area are also considered.
-Interested students must complete a "Calvin B. Taylor Memorial Scholarship Application" and the "Free Application for Federal Student Aid" (FAFSA), available in the financial aid office.
+In addition to the WAFSA and FAFSA, interested students must complete a "Calvin B. Taylor Memorial Scholarship Application," available in the financial aid office.

-VERIZON -- Verizon Maryland provides \$1,600 in scholarship funds each year for students enrolled in Wor-Wic's business-related programs of study (accounting, business, computer studies, hotel-motel-restaurant management and office technology).
+VERIZON -- Verizon Maryland provides \$800 in scholarship funds each year for students enrolled in Wor-Wic's business-related programs of study (accounting, business, computer studies, hotel-motel-restaurant management and office technology).
 Selection is based on financial need and scholastic achievement.
 Recipients must maintain a 3.00 grade point average.
-Interested students must complete Wor-Wic's "Academic and Financial Aid Scholarship Application" and the "Free Application for Federal Student Aid" (FAFSA), available in the financial aid office.

-ELLEN RIDGELY WEBSTER MEMORIAL -- C.T. and Richard C. Webster, husband and son of the late Ellen Ridgely Webster of Salisbury, provide \$1,000 in scholarship funds each year for students enrolled in Wor-Wic's general studies program.
+WEBSTER MEMORIAL -- Richard C. Webster, son of the late C.T. and Ellen Ridgely Webster of Salisbury, provides \$1,500 in scholarship funds each year for students enrolled in Wor-Wic's general studies program.
 Selection is based on financial need and scholastic achievement.
 Preference is given to students who have completed 12 or more credit hours at the 100 level or above.
 Recipients must maintain a 3.00 grade point average.
-Interested students must complete Wor-Wic's "Academic and Financial Aid Scholarship Application" and the "Free Application for Federal Student Aid" (FAFSA), available in the financial aid office.

-WOR-WIC COMMUNITY COLLEGE FOUNDATION GENERAL SCHOL-ARSHIP FUND -- Through outright gifts, as well as interest income from endowment contributions, provided by individuals, businesses and organizations in the community, the Wor-Wic Community College Foundation established a general scholarship fund to help students who have financial need, without regard to program of study, county of residence or part-time or full-time enrollment status.
+WOR-WIC FOUNDATION GENERAL SCHOLARSHIP FUND -- Through outright gifts, as well as interest income from endowment contributions, provided by individuals, businesses and organizations in the community, the Wor-Wic Community College Foundation established a general scholarship fund to help students who have financial need, without regard to program of study, county of residence or part-time or full-time enrollment status.
 These scholarships can help Maryland residents pay for tuition, fees, books, uniforms and any other related educational expenses at Wor-Wic.
 Recipients must maintain a 2.00 grade point average.
-Interested students must complete Wor-Wic's "Academic and Financial Aid Scholarship Application" and the "Free Application for Federal Student Aid" (FAFSA), available in the financial aid office.